WinterNight0/ApgarEase/README.md

 # ApgarEase
-A program created by Unity Engine to keep track of Apgar Score for Doctor/Nurse
+A mobile program created by Unity Engine to keep track of Apgar Score for Doctor/Nurse

 ## License